Niederdorf, Basel-Landschaft: Religion

 From the 2000 census, 464 or 24.0% were Roman Catholic, while 976 or 50.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 40 members of an Orthodox church (or about 2.07% of the population), there were 8 individuals (or about 0.41% of the population) who belonged to the Christian Catholic Church, and there were 43 individuals (or about 2.22% of the population) who belonged to another Christian church.
 There were 113 (or about 5.85% of the population) who were Islamic.
 There were 3 individuals who were Buddhist, 2 individuals who were Hindu and 1 individual who belonged to another church.
 172 (or about 8.90% of the population) belonged to no church, are agnostic or atheist, and 111 individuals (or about 5.74% of the population) did not answer the question.

 Education

 In Niederdorf about 673 or (34.8%) of the population have completed non-mandatory upper secondary education, and 188 or (9.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 188 who completed tertiary schooling, 73.9% were Swiss men, 19.1% were Swiss women, 6.4% were non-Swiss men.

 As of 2000, there were 53 students in Niederdorf who came from another municipality, while 130 residents attended schools outside the municipality.

 Transport

-Niederdorf is served by the Waldenburg narrow gauge railway, which operates a half-hourly train service to the town of Liestal.
+Niederdorf is served by the Waldenburg narrow gauge railway, which operates a quarter-hourly train service to Liestal.
 At Liestal railway station, onward connection is made with the Swiss Federal Railway's services to Basel, Bern, Lucerne and Zürich.